-1. If granting an employee paid leave for the current year may have a negative impact on the normal course of the work process,

-2. Paid leave shall not be carried over for 2 consecutive years.
+- 1. If granting an employee paid leave for the current year may have a negative impact on the normal course of the work proce the leave may be carried over to the next year with the consent of the employee.
+A minor's paid leave shall not be carried ove to the next year. - 2.
+Paid leave shall not be carried over for 2 consecutive years.